OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Devices/Omega2.md

 [//]: # (Info on the Omega LED, state that it uses GPIO44, link to Omega LED article)

+The Omega LED is a great tool for communicating information with a user.
+It notifies you when your Omega is off, booting, and on.

+The Omega LED uses GPIO44, and can be modified to do a number of cool applications.
+You can learn more about the LED in [the article on how to use the Omega's LED](../../Doing-Stuff/The-Omega-LED)

 ## Reset GPIO

 [//]: # (mention the reset gpio (GPIO38) and the reboot and factory restore functionality when connected to a dock,)